New monitors are always welcome! Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

-There is more information about swifts and monitoring at Chimney Swift Resources 2023.
+There is more information about swifts and monitoring at Chimney Swift Resources.
 Amazing Facts about Chimney Swifts is one of the many articles on that page.

 Chimney Swifts

 Chimney Swifts are small, dark birds that are in London from late April to early October.
-Their chittering sounds (heard on the above video) alert us to their presence.
+Their chittering sounds (heard on the suggested video) alert us to their presence.
 They fly high, snatching insects from the air.
-Swifts spend almost all of their time airborne as their feet aren’t designed for perching and are better suited to clinging to rough vertical surfaces.
-For that reason, they build twig-and-saliva nests usually deep inside old chimneys, one nest per shaft.
+Swifts spend almost all of their time airborne as their feet aren’t designed for perching and are better suited to clinging to rough vertical surfaces (like the inside of some chimneys).
+Breeding pairs build twig-and-saliva nests usually deep inside old chimneys, with one nest per shaft.

 Finding Swifts